-12. Expert Panel
+13. Expert Panel

-12.1 The Provider shall select and appoint a single-member Expert Panel within (21) days after receiving the Reply, or if no Reply is filed, within 21 days after the Reply was due to be filed .
+13.1 The Provider shall select and appoint an Expert Panel within (21) days after receiving the Reply, or if no Reply is filed, within 21 days after the Reply was due to be filed .

-12.2 The Provider will appoint a one-person Expert Panel unless any party requests a three-member Expert Panel.
+13.2 The Provider shall appoint a one-person Expert Panel unless any party requests a three-member Expert Panel.
+No Threshold Panel member shall serve as an Expert Panel member in the same RRDRP proceeding.

-12.3 In the case where either party requests a three-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
+13.3 In the case where either party requests a three-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
 Such selection shall be made pursuant to the Provider’s rules or procedures.
 RRDRP panelists within a Provider shall be rotated to the extent feasible.